EPR Compliance

 Germany's packaging EPR system is the most established in Europe and one of the most complex.
 Producers must register with the Zentrale Stelle Verpackungsregister (ZSVR) and contract with a licensed dual system (PRO) for collection and recycling.

 Fee Modulation: German fees are increasingly modulated based on recyclability.
 The Zentrale Stelle has published recyclability criteria that affect fee levels.
-Packaging designed for optimal recyclability can receive fee reductions of 10–30%, while poorly designed packaging (dark-colored PET, multi-layer films, non-separable components) pays higher rates.
+Packaging designed for optimal recyclability can receive fee reductions of 10 to 30%, while poorly designed packaging (dark-colored PET, multi-layer films, non-separable components) pays higher rates.

 France: CITEO System